standard-for-public-code/standard-for-public-code/introduction.md

 # Introduction

-The Standard for Public Code is a set of criteria that supports public organisations in developing and maintaining software and policy together.
+The Standard for Public Code is a set of criteria that supports public organizations in developing and maintaining software and policy together.

 Anyone developing software or policy for a public purpose can use this standard to work towards higher quality public services that are more cost effective, with less risk and more control.